multiplex55/multi-manager/README.md

 - **Validation System**:
   - Validate hotkey configurations at startup and during updates.
   - Indicate the validity of hotkeys in real-time.
+- **Valid Window Filtering**:
+  - Only valid windows (as determined by `IsWindow`) are considered for operations.
+  - Invalid windows are ignored, preventing unnecessary errors.
 - **Persistent Storage**:
   - Save and load workspace configurations in JSON format.
   - Pretty-printed JSON for easy manual editing.